 Submitted manuscripts must be original in presentation and content, and not be published in elsewhere.
 All authors are fully responsible for the originality and contents of their submitted work.
 All records and data presented in the manuscript must be accurate, without any fabrication, manipulation, or falsification.
-Any identified or suspicious misconducts are subject to investigation by the Editorial Board-
+Any identified or suspicious misconducts are subject to investigation by the Editor-in-chief in consultation with Associate editors, Managing editor and Editorial office staff-